- 10 min read

 Tax-free sale of owner-occupied residential property

 The sale of owner-occupied residential property is tax-free.
-If you wish to sell a rented property without paying speculation tax, you should allow the ten-year speculation period to elapse in order to realise a tax-free profit on the sale transaction.
-If this is not possible, declare own use.
-In this way, you can use your house in the calendar year of the sale as well as in the two preceding years in order to sell the property tax-free afterwards.
+If you wish to sell a rented property without speculation tax, you should allow the ten-year speculation period to elapse in order to realise a tax-free gain on the sale.
+If this is not possible, declare owner-occupation (Eigenbedarf).
+This allows you to use the property in the calendar year of sale and in the two preceding years, and then sell it tax-free.

 Important